image of flow meter natural gas engineers use to determine if odorant is continually flowing to natural gas pipelines

 Saving Money

 Leaks detected in time can be resealed in time.
-That in turn will ensure fewer critical repairs, lesser downtime, and better overall efficiency.
+That in turn will ensure fewer critical repairs, less downtime, and better overall efficiency.

 How Is Odorization Done?